 The research is clear.
 People who are experiencing flow on a regular basis are happier than those who aren’t.

 In conclusion, do more of what gets you in the flow.
 By the way, to feel happy you don’t necessarily have to be cheerful.
-The happiness that you are experiencing with flow is a deep, inner sent feeling.
+The high spirits that you are experiencing with flow is a deep, inner sent feeling.
 It is a long-term happiness that comes with a satisfaction with your own life or life in general.

-5. Get enough sleep is a crucial key to happiness
+5. Get enough sleep is a crucial

 Happy people make a good night’s sleep priority because it helps them feel great.